wesauis/research/graphql/catstronaut/README.md

-# Catstronaut: Apollo Graphql Hands-On Training
+# Catstronaut: Apollo GraphQL Hands-On Training

-This project was developed by following the [Apollo Graphql Hands-On Training](https://odyssey.apollographql.com/lift-off-part1/feature-overview-and-setup)
+This project was developed by following the [Apollo GraphQL Hands-On Training](https://odyssey.apollographql.com/lift-off-part1/feature-overview-and-setup)

 There are 2 main folders: